-You should also use social media sites like Twitter to gather valuable feedback from your fellow Galaxy users.
+You should also use social media sites like Twitter to gather valuable feedback from fellow Galaxy users.

 How to Fix Galaxy Android Nougat Problems

-If you do run into an Android 7.0 Nougat update on your Galaxy device there’s no need to panic.
+If you do run into an Android Nougat update on your Galaxy device there’s no need to panic.
 There’s a good chance you’ll be able to fix your issue from the comfort of your chair.

+To start, you’ll want to take a look at our list of fixes for the most common Samsung Galaxy Nougat problems.
 Our list includes fixes for abnormal battery life, Wi-Fi connectivity issues, bad Bluetooth, UI lag, and more.